danfsd/Steamify/README.md

 ========
 This project focus on providing a easy way to get all the information that is relevant about a Steam Profile.
 You can instantiate a Steam Profile (aka **Steam Persona**) passing as attribute the user's SteamId32-bit, SteamId64-bit and SteamId3.
 All necessary SteamId conversions will be made.
-At the moment this project is focused only in PHP, but I have plans to add code for Java, ASP.NET and Python.

 Requirements
 ========